EnCiv/civil-server/README.md

 2. Node.js: https://nodejs.org/en/download/
 3. I use visual studio code, but you can use another environment, but you will need to be able to run git-bash terminal windows in your environment. https://code.visualstudio.com/
+4. This project uses node version 16.16.0.
+I've found that different projects need to use different versions of node I have I started using node version manager [nvs](https://github.com/jasongin/nvs) to do it.
+If you use that, you can say `nvs install v16.16.0` and then `nvs use v16.16.0` and it's really ease to switch versions in different directories.

 ## Setup